ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 - **Backend/API:** ASP.NET Core Web API on .NET 10
 - **Database:** Azure SQL with Entity Framework Core
 - **Photo storage:** Azure Blob Storage
-- **AI:** Azure OpenAI with a vision-capable model
+- **AI:** Azure OpenAI with `gpt-5.4-mini` for vision-based item identification and structured outputs
 - **Authentication:** Microsoft Entra ID
 - **API contract:** REST with OpenAPI/Swagger
-- **Hosting:** Azure Static Web Apps or Azure App Service for the frontend; Azure App Service for the API
+- **Hosting:** Azure Static Web Apps Standard for the frontend; Azure App Service for the API
 - **Testing:** xUnit for the backend; Vitest and Playwright for the frontend
 - **Infrastructure as code:** Bicep